zoonman/linkedin-api-php-client/README.md

 );
 ```

-There are two helper methods:
+There are 3 helper methods:

 ```php
 // get method